YogeshKumarBeniwal/Stackeer/README.md

 # Stackeer
-A unity asset helps you to cache an image from the internet.
+A unity asset helps you to cache and load an image and files from the internet.